yingweiwo

 ADME/Pharmacokinetics

-The validated analytical method was used to identify the PK behaviors of SR8278 in normal rats and diabetic rats.
-The mean plasma concentration-time curves of SR8278 in the two groups of rats are shown in Fig. 5.
-Following administration of SR8278 (2 mg/kg, i.v.), the plasma concentrations of SR8278 in the diabetic rats were slightly higher than those in normal rats at each time point.
-However, these differences were not statistically significant, suggesting that diabetes has no effect on the in vivo behavior of SR8278.[2]
+The pharmacokinetic behavior of SR8278 in normal rats and diabetic rats was determined using a validated analytical method.
+The mean plasma concentration-time curves of SR8278 in the two groups of rats are shown in Figure 5.
+After intravenous injection of SR8278 (2 mg/kg), the plasma concentration of SR8278 in diabetic rats was slightly higher than that in normal rats at all time points.
+However, these differences were not statistically significant, indicating that diabetes had no effect on the in vivo behavior of SR8278.
+[2]

 References